jonjlee/tonic/_posts/2015-06-23-no-abx-for-aom.md

 ---
 layout: post
-title: "Don't give antibiotics for most acute otitis media"
+title: "Avoid antibiotics for most cases of acute otitis media"
 modified: null
 categories: blog
 excerpt: "A 2015 Cochrane meta-analysis.
 Don't give antibiotics for AOM except to kids under 2 with discharge or bilateral infection."